 If you enable the voice VLAN feature, the Port Fast feature is automatically enabled.
 When you disable voice VLAN, the Port Fast feature is not automatically disabled.
-For more information, see Chapter 19, "Configuring Voice VLAN."
+For more information, see Chapter 14, "Configuring Voice VLAN."

 You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.